victor-smirnov/digital-philosophy/Artificial Intelligence.md

 ## Observer's physical substrate ##

 As it has been noted above, idealized self-referentiality is not physically possible, at least not with current Physics, because it implies self-causation and causal cycles.
-But we can achieve *nearly* the same results if we relax these restrictions a little-bit:
+But we can achieve *nearly* the same results if we relax these restrictions a little bit:

-1. Time-line is discrete, and experience of the Observer happens in time-aligned *frames*.
+1. Time line is discrete, and experience of the Observer happens in time aligned *frames*.
 2. At time T1, instead of acting on itself, the entity will be acting on the memorized accumulated *image of itself* from all previous frames, creating a *new image*.
 3. At time T2 this new image becomes experience of the Observer.
 Go to (2).

-Time-delta can be made infinitely-small, so discrete nature of the model is not an issue.
+Time-delta can be made infinitely small, so discrete nature of the model is not an issue.
 Fundamental limitation is that current experience of an Observer is actually a *memory*(*), it *has already happened*.
 Physical substrate of experience is various *delay lines* -- environments with relatively slower signal propagation speeds.
 Notable physical system of this type is [Operational amplifier](https://en.wikipedia.org/wiki/Operational_amplifier).
 Given, all these *structural arguments* we may start considering this integrated circuit (IC) as a primitive Observer, with just a 'few bits of experiences', a very short-term memory and no long-term memory.

 Another minimal functional example is a [D-type flip-flop](https://en.wikipedia.org/wiki/Flip-flop_(electronics)#Gated_D_latch).
 Here we have two competing feedback loops, forming either 0- or 1-attractors.